crisanto-dev/doc/content/en/about.md

 ---
-title: Dogesil
+title: About
 description: 'Empower your NuxtJS application with @nuxt/content module: write in a content/ directory and fetch your Markdown, JSON, YAML and CSV files through a MongoDB like API, acting as a Git-based Headless CMS.'
-slug: dogesil
+slug: about
-path: /project/dogesil
+path: /en/about
 createdAt: DateTime
-tags: Nuxt, Tailwindcss, Laravel
 ---

+# This pages is about me.

+Too much information about me :D.

+Empty yet, get out.